 - The opportunity to engage with TILT staff and other like-minded volunteers on a deeper level

-Volunteers who complete our trainings receive an "I Volunteer for the 1000 Islands" tee shirt, Stewardship Volunteer Guidebook and password to access the online reporting form.
+Volunteers who complete our trainings receive an "I Volunteer for the 1000 Islands" tee shirt and Stewardship Volunteer Guidebook.

 If you are interested in joining this program,